PKua007/rampack/doc/installation.md

 git submodule update --init
 ```

-Then issuing the following commands with install the program with tab completion scripts for `bash` and `zsh` shells
+Then issuing the following commands in project's root directory will install the program with tab completion scripts for
+`bash` and `zsh` shells.

 ```shell
 mkdir build